- Digital Programs

 Jewish Nightlife is a multi-disciplinary exploration of the nexus between the ritual performance of Jewish texts and social changes across Jewish history, including Hebrew poetry, music, and synagogue liturgy in Europe, in North Africa, the Middle East, and present-day Israel.

-To celebrate the completion of this project, the program will include solo and ensemble performances by UC Berkeley students (5-6 pm) and participants in the Piyut Bay Area Project (7-8 pm), led by Yair Harel.
+To celebrate the completion of this project, the program will include solo and ensemble performances by UC Berkeley students (5-6 pm), and by participants in the Piyut Bay Area Project (7-8:30 pm), led by Yair Harel.

 The program is free and open to the public.